-[52], suggested that where sequence information is available in Genbank for morphologically defined species, which can be matched with some DNA based clusters, close relationship can be identified readily in sequence variation in field collected field samples and these clusters are likely to correspond to previously described unknown species.
-[22, 53] reported that the sequence information based on mitochondrial markers can be utilised for species delineation of adults and grubs of scarabaeids inferring larval taxonomy.
+Michael et al. [55], suggested that where sequence information is available in Genbank for morphologically defined species, which can be matched with some DNA based clusters, close relationship can be identified readily in sequence variation in field collected field samples and these clusters are likely to correspond to previously described unknown species.
+Sipek et al. [22,56] reported that the sequence information based on mitochondrial markers can be utilized for species delineation of adults and grubs of scarabaeids inferring larval taxonomy.
 Our studies indicate the relevance of DNA sequencing to match different forms of scarabs and address the issues of having to depend exclusively on morphological features and avoid misdiagnosis.